mgoddard/openshift-modern-availability/cluster-preparation.md

 following prerequisites:

 1. A running OCP cluster deployed in AWS
-   - This cluster will become the control cluster
+   - This cluster will be the control cluster
    - You need to be logged in to it as an administrator
 1. Valid AWS credentials
 1. Sufficient quota to deploy on the AWS regions you intend to use